Eije1/Oloche-AI-Oncologist-Breast-Cancer-Classifier/README.md

 ## Important Disclaimer
 This tool is for educational and research purposes only.
 It should not be used as a substitute for professional medical diagnosis, advice, or treatment.
 Always consult with qualified healthcare professionals for medical concerns.
 The model was trained on historical data and may not account for all clinical factors.
 Results should be interpreted by medical professionals in context with other diagnostic information.

-## Author
+## Researacher/Developer
-EIJE, Oloche Celestine
+- EIJE, Oloche Celestine
-Email: eijeoloche1@gmail.com
+- Email: eijeoloche1@gmail.com

 ## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.